Jaba', Jenin: Archaeology

 In 1882, the SWP found "East of the village is a tomb, very rudely cut in white soft rock.
 The entrance on the north-east leads to an ante-chamber with two coats of plaster on the walls; the inner chamber has three kokim; the door between is a rude arch of small masonry."

 There are four archaeological sites in the vicinity in Jaba', namely Khirbet al-Naqb, Khirbet Jafa, Khirbet Sabata and Khirbet Beit Yarub.
 In the valley north of Jaba', near the road to Sanur, is a site with an area of 15 dunams.
 Several flint tools were found among olive groves growing at the site.
 Khirbet Sabata to the east of Jaba' contains the remains of houses and wells.

-Khirbet Beit Yarub
+Kafr Yarub

-Khirbet Beit Yarub is located two kilometers north of the village and covers an area of 7.5 dunams.
+Kafr Yarub or Khirbet Beit Yarub or is located two kilometers north of the village and covers an area of 7.5 dunams.
 Among the ruined structures is the tomb (maqam) of Neby Yarub ibn Ya'qub (the prophet Yarub son of Jacob).
 The tomb is a square-shaped building with a dome and containing two rooms.
 It is built of rubble stones.
 North of the tomb is a larger 19th-century building with several rooms.
 Between the Neby Yarub tomb and the 19th-century building are scattered remains and potsherds from the Byzantine, early Islamic, Mamluk and Ottoman eras.

 The site was counted in the 1596 Ottoman tax records as a Muslim village named "Beit Yarub" with a population of eight families and three bachelors.
-The village is mentioned again in a 1671 Ottoman tax record and later as a mid-19th-century estate of Emir Bashir Shihab II of Mount Lebanon.